PlainRecalls

 Recall Insight

 This CPSC action (record #18098) was formally reported on February 14, 2018.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 73,000 (In addition, about 1,000 units were sold in Canada).

 The documented reason for this recall is: The cord can become brittle near the base of the dryer, posing burn hazards.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled hair dryers and contact ISO Beauty for instructions on removing the cord and receiving a refund in the form of a credit for a replacement product … - consumers holding this product should act on that instruction rather than relying on general guidance.